 Biden fulfilled his campaign promise that on his first day in office he would reverse Trump's decision to withdraw from the World Health Organization and restore U.S. ties with the COVAX Facility, which is co-led by WHO; Gavi, the Vaccine Alliance; and the Coalition for Epidemic Preparedness Innovations.
 It is working to accelerate COVID-19 vaccines and to guarantee that all nations have fair and equitable access.

 To that end, he sent a message to United Nations Secretary-General António Guterres that the United States intends to remain a member of the U.N. health agency, which was founded with and has long relied upon strong U.S. support.
-“The WHO plays a crucial role in the world’s fight against the deadly COVID-19 pandemic as well as countless other threats to global health and health security,” Biden said in a brief message.
-“The United States will continue to be a full participant and a global leader in confronting such threats and advancing global health and health security.”
+"The WHO plays a crucial role in the world’s fight against the deadly COVID-19 pandemic as well as countless other threats to global health and health security," Biden said.
+"The United States will continue to be a full participant and a global leader in confronting such threats and advancing global health and health security."

 French President Emmanuel Macron welcomed the U.S. recommitment to climate change and global cooperation.
 "Best wishes on this most significant day for the American people!
 We are together.
 We will be stronger to face the challenges of our time," he wrote on Twitter.
 "Stronger to build our future.
 Stronger to protect our planet.
 Welcome back to the Paris Agreement!"

 None of the almost 200 nations that signed onto the deal, which took effect on November 4, 2016, were able to leave it for the first three years.
 The United States became the first and only nation to withdraw under a process that takes a year to complete.
 Rejoining the treaty does not require approval by the U.S. Congress, and readmission will take effect just 30 days from now.

 "This is our historic moment of crisis and challenge," Biden said.
 "And unity is the path forward."